How to Get Trust Fund Distributions When the Trustee Is Not Paying Beneficiaries

 Trusts can be complicated, and by extension, so can trust distributions.
-Unlike estate distributions, which generally are made as one-time payments by the executor of the estate, trust distributions can take a variety of forms (e.g., they can be one-time payments or multiple payments made over time).
-Trust distributions can also be made from the income the trust generates, from the principal (i.e., the property the trust owns), or both.
+Unlike estate distributions, which generally are made as one-time payments by the executor or administrator of an estate, trust distributions can take a variety of forms (e.g., they can be one-time payments or multiple payments made over time).

 First Steps for Trust Beneficiaries

-The first thing beneficiaries should do upon learning that they stand to inherit from a trust is to secure a copy of the trust from the trustee.
+The first thing beneficiaries should do upon learning that they are inheriting a trust fund is to secure a copy of the trust instrument from the trustee.

-Next, beneficiaries should carefully review the terms of the trust in order to determine the type of trust it is (e.g., revocable trust, living trust, irrevocable trust, special needs trust, discretionary trust), which can play a role in how trust fund distributions to beneficiaries will be made.
+Next, beneficiaries should carefully review the terms of the trust to determine what type of trust it is (e.g., revocable trust, irrevocable trust, special needs trust, discretionary trust), which can play a role in how trust fund distributions to beneficiaries will be made.

-Finally, trust beneficiaries should figure out whether any conditions must be met in order for them to receive their inheritance, and whether the transfer of trust property to beneficiaries will occur all at once or over time.
+Finally, trust beneficiaries should figure out whether any conditions must be met in order for them to receive their inheritance, and whether the trust fund distributions will be made all at once or over time.

-By finding out the aforementioned information, trust beneficiaries will have a clearer picture of what they will be entitled to in the way of trust distributions.
-If the terms of the trust are difficult to understand or seem ambiguous, a beneficiary representation lawyer can provide counsel to beneficiaries, and, if needed, seek clarification from the court.
+By finding out the aforementioned information, trust beneficiaries will have a clearer picture of what they are entitled to in the way of trust distributions.
+If the terms of a trust are ambiguous or difficult to understand, a probate lawyer can help you interpret them, and if necessary, seek clarification from the court.

-One of the most common questions trust lawyers hear from trust beneficiaries is: How long before I receive my inheritance?
+One of the most common questions trust lawyers receive from trust beneficiaries is: How long can a trustee hold funds?

 There may be exceptions to this rule.
-For example, it is not uncommon for trustees to issue preliminary distributions of assets to beneficiaries if there are sufficient remaining assets on hand to cover the trust’s liabilities.
+For example, it is not uncommon for trustees to issue preliminary trust fund distributions to beneficiaries when there are sufficient assets remaining in the trust to cover the trust’s liabilities.

-The key is for beneficiaries – regardless of whether they are trust beneficiaries or estate beneficiaries – to play an active role in administration; by doing so, they will know when the distribution of trust assets to beneficiaries should be occurring and can take action if the trustee is not paying beneficiaries in a timely fashion.
+The key is for beneficiaries – regardless of whether they are trust beneficiaries or estate beneficiaries – to play an active role in administration.
+By doing so, they will know when to expect a distribution of trust assets and can take action if the executor or trustee is not paying beneficiaries in a timely fashion.

 While trustees can temporarily delay trust distributions if a valid reason exists for them doing so, they are rarely entitled to hold trust assets indefinitely or refuse beneficiaries the gifts they were left through the trust.